 The STE also believes certain dispositions are imperative for successful student learning in the classroom.
-In addition, the EPP also believes that MACU graduates should not only be competent teachers, but also be teachers who excel with Christ-like leadership.
+In addition, the EPP believes that MACU graduates should not only be competent teachers, but also be teachers who excel with Christ-like leadership.
 Because of these beliefs, the Teacher Education Committee collaborated to create dispositions that are not only practical but also essential dimensions of professionalism and that are aligned to the conceptual framework.
 Dispositions are measured at three different checkpoints throughout a candidate's program.
 Any "needs improvement" score is discussed with the candidate by the advisor before enrolling the candidate for the next semester.
-If the score does not improve, a formal plan of action is written up by a subcommittee of the Teacher Education committee.
-Disposition data collected in 2019-2022 reveal that all candidates met or exceeded expectations in their dispositions each semester, providing candidates the ability to assess whether or not their own professional dispositions need to be adjusted and, if so, are able to develop plans for improvement.
+If the score does not improve, a formal plan of action is written up by a subcommittee of the Teacher Education Committee.
+Disposition data collected in 2019-2022 reveal that all candidates met or exceeded expectations in their dispositions with an average score of 3.35 out of 4.00.
+Candidates also complete self-assessments of dispositions each semester, providing candidates the ability to assess whether or not their own professional dispositions need to be adjusted and, if so, are able to develop plans for improvement.
 Data reveal that candidates assess themselves with an average score of 3.29 out of 4.00.